RahulBhalley/favorite-research-papers/README.md

-# My Deep Learning Research Papers List
+# Deep Learning Research Papers
 #### This is a list of all the deep learning papers I have read.
 Now it's your turn! 🤘

 #### June, 2018